-On average, listings lease in the $20's per square foot per year.
-The Sterling Heights region is seeing a decline in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 4% decline in rent.
+Most listings are in the $10's per square foot per year.
+The Sterling Heights submarket is seeing a an increase in rates.
+In the last 3 months, the median rate went up $20 per sqft per year.

-Compared to the rest of the Metro Detroit market, the Sterling Heights submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Metro Detroit market, the Sterling Heights region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 65 listings have been listed, so you'll want to check back regularly for new listings.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 65 listings have come on the market, so you'll want to check back regularly for new listings.
+About 35% of the available leases in the Sterling Heights are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 4,880 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this area are around 1 floors.
-Most buildings in this market were built in 1988 and are Class B.
+Even though the median size is 4,650 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this market are around 1 stories.
+Most buildings in this region were built in 1988 and are Class B.